Health and Human Service (HHS)

 Cannot enroll if Class is Freshman

-HHS 406 Program Evaluation 4 Credit Hours
+HHS 406 Program Planning, Implementation, and Evaluation 4 Credit Hours

-This course introduces students to program planning in health and human service settings.
+This upper-level course explores program planning in health and human service settings.
 In these settings, leaders must be able to develop, implement, and monitor programs that are informed by theory and evidence.
 Such plans equip organizations to improve individual, family and community well-being through programmatic interventions, as well as to advocate for local or national policy changes.
 Students will examine existing programs designed to promote health and well-being in diverse settings locally and nationally.
 They will learn components of effective program plans and work through a stepwise process to build their own plan for a real or imagined intervention.
 Prior or concurrent coursework in theory of health behavior or social work and research methods is highly recommended.
 (F, W, S).

 HHS 407 Fundraising & Grantwriting 3 Credit Hours

 Full Course Title: Fundraising & Grant-writing in Health & Human Services This course introduces students to the ways that health and human service programs secure resources to expand and improve their services, reach vulnerable or marginalized populations, and address existing or emerging social conditions.
 The primary focus of the course is on the development of grantseeking skills, but students will also gain exposure to a variety of fundraising approaches that may be relevant over the course of their career.
 Students will learn componenets of effective grant proposals and gain technical knowledge on designing supporting fundraising documents, such as budgets and project timelines.
 Students will work through a stepwise process to build their own grant proposal for a real or imagined program.
 Recommended pre-requisites include HHS 360 and/or HHS 460.
-(YR)
+(F, W, S, YR).

 Prerequisite(s): COMP 106